The Best of MusikLaden Live: Background

 Beat-Club was the first music program on German television that featured international artists.
 It was co-created by Gerhard Augustin and Mike Leckebusch.
 In 1972, Beat-Club was renamed Musikladen.
 Augustin produced Ike & Tina Turner's 1972 album Feel Good.
 In 1975, Augustin left his position as head of A&R for United Artists Records in Munich to become Ike & Tina Turner's manager.

 Critical reception

-Reviewing Best of MusikLaden Live for Billboard (August 14, 1999), Catherine Applefeld Olson wrote: VH1's second-greatest woman in rock (after Aretha Frankin) ignites like a stick of dynamite through eight vintage rockers in this collection of videoclips from the German television show "Musikladen."
+Reviewing Best of MusikLaden Live for Billboard (August 14, 1999), Catherine Applefeld Olson wrote: VH1's second-greatest woman in rock (after Aretha Franklin) ignites like a stick of dynamite through eight vintage rockers in this collection of videoclips from the German television show "Musikladen."
 As part of the Spectacular Soul Revue, Tina was accompanied by husband Ike and several high-energy backup singers and dancers.
 She electrifies the stage....with performances culled during a period in which Tina's vocals grew stronger and her outfits grew more outrageous.
 There's not a mediocre selection in the bunch—they're all bona-fide groovin' hits.